phr00t/jMonkeyVR/README.md

      VRApplication.moveScreenProcessingToVR();

 This handles moving them out of the VR scene & cloning them for each eye.
+It is safe to call this function even if you are not in VR mode (it will do nothing & return immediately in that case).

 See the TestOpenVR.java example for more usage information.